 How have advertisers responded?

-Not everyone is happy about this change.
+Not everyone is happy about this change as it will effect many of paid advertising campaigns.
 Many have pointed out that there are thousands of low-volume search queries that pose absolutely no privacy risk.

 There’s also the argument that while having just one or two low-volume keywords no longer displayed won’t make much of an impact, they can add up.
 Advertisers will no longer be able to analyse their low-volume keywords to refine their campaigns.